cagdasbas/byd-trip-stats/HOW_TO_USE.md

 ### Energy Flow Area

+With **Dashboard icons & animations** enabled (Settings → Preferences — the default):

 - **Battery icon** — live SoC, animated while charging
 - **Drivetrain graphic** — tyre pressure overview
 - **Tyre badges** — green = healthy, orange/red = attention needed, grey = no data yet
 - **Consumption chart thumbnail** — tap to expand daily / monthly / yearly consumption

+With that preference turned **off**, these elements move into the top app bar (battery + consumption icons) and a dedicated **Tyres** card on the right-side stat panel — freeing the full height for the range projection chart and disabling animations to lower CPU load on older firmware.

 ### Range Projection